TIBCOSoftware/mashling/docs/cli/README.md

 By default all of the build commands will run through `Docker` so as to simplify the setup required on your development machine.
 You can run these commands natively (assuming your development environment is setup correclty), by passing the `-N` flag to the `create` command.

 You can also specify which target OS to build the customized binary for via the `-O` flag.
 Supported values are `windows`, `darwin` (for macOS), and `linux`.
 The default value is whatever the host operating system is at the time the `create` command is executed.

+A target architecture to build the customized binary for can be specified via the `-A` flag.
+Supported values are `amd64`, and `arm64`.
+The default value is `amd64` and will suffice for the vast majority of use cases.
+Linux is the only compatible target OS for `arm64` architectures.

 ### <a name="swagger"></a>Swagger
 Swagger allows you to generate a Swagger 2.0 document based off of the provided `mashling.json` configuration file.
 Currently it only works with HTTP based triggers.